Home Featured Mums Of Mothers who Leave their Children Behind to Come Work in Our...

 House girl issues.
 This is usually a topic that many Kenyan moms can bond for hours over.
 As in bond like really bond!
 While some of these conversations revolve around their positive experiences with house girls, most are, unfortunately, negative.
 ‘Too much drama,’ we say.

-Interestingly, most of the house girls we employ are themselves too, moms -whether they are live-ins, day bugs, or the ones who come for vibarua on a need basis.
-Many are mothers who’ve made the sacrifice to leave their own children behind to find work in the city and in our homes –work that includes raising our children.
+Interestingly, most of the house girls we employ are themselves too, moms -whether they are live-ins, day scholars, or the ones who come for vibarua on a need basis.
+Many are mothers who have made the sacrifice to leave their own children behind to find work in the city and in our homes –work that includes raising our children.

 But, do we ever know their story?